avam88/stock-analysis/README.md

-# stock-analysis

-# Scalable VBA Script for 2017 & 2018 Stocks Analysis
+# Scalable & Interractive VBA Script Stocks Analysis
-## 2 analysis. original analysis from our client to deliver an interactive vba script that would allow analysis of all stocks of a selected year with a click of a button.
-Our original code worked great, but our client expanded the scope of their ask.
-The client is now curious about .
-We then needed to revisit our code to make sure that it was scalable.
-Could our current vba script that worked on 12 stocks for 2 years of analysis be effectively used for all stocks over many years?
-The 2nd deliverable in this project is an refactoring of our original code.
+## This project has 2 stages.
+The original brief from our client was to deliver an interactive vba script that would allow analysis of a small set of stocks for a selected year with a click of a button.
+The client wanted to be able to compare two major elements of stock performance across a stock subset; the total daily volume (the number of times a strock was traded in a day which is a reflection of activity and general health) and the annual rate of return.
+After delivery of working code to run this analysis the client expanded the scope of their ask - could we use current code to perform analysis on all stocks for any year?
+Our task then was to revisit our code and assess whether it was scalable - could our current vba script that worked on 12 stocks for 2 years of analysis be effectively used for all stocks over many years?

-# VBA Code for original analysis
+# VBA Code Stock Analysis for 2017 & 2018
-## The first task in this project was to script code to deliver outputs on total daily volume and annual return for stocks in either 2017 or 2018 financial years.
+## The first task in this project was to script code to deliver outputs on total daily volume and annual rate of return for stocks in either 2017 or 2018 financial years.
-### our primary tool to deliver run this analysis was using nested loops.
-We wanted to first run through each. . in essence the logic flow of our code in plain text
+### In order to write cohesive code we wanted to outline our logic flow to ensure our order of operations was correct.
 - Format the output sheet on the "All Stocks Analysis" worksheet.
 - Initialize an array of all tickers.
 - Prepare for the analysis of tickers.